 (61)(60) "SS" means suspended solids.

-(62)(61) "Stormwater Quality Control Facility" means any structure or drainage way that is designed, constructed, and maintained to collect and filter, retain, or detain surface water runoff during and after a storm event for the purpose of water quality improvement.
-It may also include but is not be limited to existing features such as wetlands, water quality swales, and ponds that are maintained as stormwater quality control facilities.
+(62)(61) "Stormwater Quality Control Facility" means any structure or drainage way designed, constructed and maintained to collect and filter, retain, or detain surface water runoff during and after a storm event for the purpose of water quality improvement.
+It may also include, but is not be limited to, existing features such as wetlands, water quality swales and ponds maintained as stormwater quality control facilities.

 (63)(62) "Subbasin" means a fourth-field hydrologic unit as identified by the U.S. Geological Survey.